Silver & Gold (Neil Young album): Writing

 The bulk of the album was written and recorded in the late 1990s after touring with Crazy Horse on the H.O.R.D.E.
 Festival.
 Young enjoyed writing and performing quieter music after the volume of the band performances.
 He would explain in a March 2000 radio interview: "I wrote ("Good to See You") in my bus in Florida somewhere.
 There was a thunderstorm and the HORDE tour was playing.
 And, you know, we had to shut down for half an hour or something.
 And so I went to my bus and I was in the back.
 And my voice was real low ‘cause I’d been playing with Crazy Horse and screaming and yelling and carrying on.
 So my voice was real low.
 And I wrote these- a couple of songs.
 "Good to See You" was one of them.
 And "Without Rings"."

 Two of the songs date from the early 1980s.
-The title track, "Silver and Gold", dates from 1981, while "Razor Love" was first recorded in January 1984.
+The title track, "Silver and Gold", dates from either 1981 or 1982, while "Razor Love" was first recorded in January 1984.
 Producing a satisfactory recording of "Silver and Gold" had eluded Young over the years, as he explained in a March 2000 radio interview:

 "Well, "Silver and Gold" I think I wrote back in - I don't know 1981 or '82.
 And I did record it several times.
 I tried it several ways.
 And it was such a nice - it's just such a song, you know.
 It just kind of lives with the guitar.
 It's just there.
 And it's always a kind of song you do it the first time, its fine, it sounds great.
 And then you do it the second time and it's like, you know, why are you doing it again?
 You just - you've already done it.
 It's such a simple thing that either you - I would get it right the first time and then by the time the band knew it, it sounded so contrived to me that I could never get it.
 So I really recorded, I think, a total of 11 times with different people in all kinds of different configurations.
 And we got 'em all, none of them are worth listening to.
 But this one here finally just got back to the roots of it and just sat down with my guitar and played it and said, 'That's it.'
 Because I love the song and I feel the song now and it means something to me now.
 And so I just did it.
 When I got back from the HORDE tour a couple of years ago, I went in the studio, sat down and did this one the second day after I was back, I think."